Schools close as US East braces for ‘long, difficult storm’

-NEW YORK (AP) — A storm that already snarled Thanksgiving travel across much of the country threatened to dump a foot and a half of snow on parts of the East, leading governments to close schools and offices, canceling or delaying hundreds of flights, and sending an army of salt trucks scrambling to coat roads.
+ALBANY, N.Y.
+(AP) — A final wallop of a seemingly endless winter storm that impacted most of the country over the long holiday weekend is bearing down on the East, dumping heavy snow, shuttering schools and stymieing travel in the region Monday.

-The storm dumped one round of snow on parts of the region late Sunday and could drop 10 to 20 inches total by Tuesday morning from Pennsylvania to Maine, forecasters said.
+The storm dropped one round of snow on parts of the region late Sunday and could bring 10 to 20 inches total by Tuesday morning from Pennsylvania to Maine, forecasters said.
 Heavy snow was also expected in the Appalachian Mountains down to Tennessee and North Carolina.

+“It’s moving very slowly, so the snow is just going to continue through the day,” National Weather Service meteorologist Jennifer Vogt said Monday.

+Since Sunday, the storm has already dropped 20 inches of snow in East Glenville, New York, 15 miles northwest of Albany — the highest snow total in the Northeast so far.

+But some workers had no choice but to trudge through knee-high snow and brush off their cars before heading out on the slushy roads.

+“I just hate driving in snow,” Kaia Jansson said as she raked snow off her car in Albany.
+“It’s always a mess and it’s cold and not fun.”

-Alana Kirkpatrick didn’t enjoy her 5 a.m. “workout” in Nashua, New Hampshire, which consisted of removing heaps of snow from her car.
+In Nashua, New Hampshire, Alana Kirkpatrick didn’t enjoy her 5 a.m. “workout,” which consisted of removing heaps of snow from her car.

 “Why do I still live in New England?” she said.

-Hundreds of schools were already closed, with more snow on the way.
+Hundreds of schools were already closed throughout the region, with more snow on the way.

 “It’s going to be a long, difficult storm,” Gov. Chris Sununu said.